Classical Music in Tokyo - Suntory Hall, New National Theatre and Other Noted Venues

 Tokyo Metropolitan Symphony Orchestra

-With the preparation for the next Tokyo Olympics only a few years away, it is interesting to note another time in recent history when Japan prepared for the Games—this time with music.
+With the preparations for the next Tokyo Olympics only a few years away, it is interesting to note another time in recent history when Japan prepared for the Olympic Games—this time with music.
 Since its start in 1965 at the behest of the Tokyo Metropolitan Government, the Tokyo Metropolitan Symphony Orchestra has never lost sight of the spirit in which it was created, conducting community outreach and school concerts in addition to its regular performances.
 This community building is matched by the orchestra’s professionalism and dedication, which has earned it numerous awards over more than 5 decades.
 Visit their English website or call for various ways to order tickets.

 Website: https://www.tmso.or.jp/index_e.php or call 03-3822-0727